natelollar/maya_auto_rigger_and_tools/character_rigger/readme.txt

 In other words, the wrist should be parented to the elbow and not the twist joints.
 Nothing should be parented to the end of the twist chain for the current setup.

-The foot locators are not required but will give the reverse foot locator pivots exact positions instead of the preset.
+The foot locators are not required but will give the reverse foot pivots exact positions instead of the preset.

 Currently the 'head joints' require top face jnts parented to the head, a jaw jnt parented to the head jnt, bottom face jnts parented to the jaw, and a tongue jnt chain parented to the jaw jnt.